 TIP: You can use the Autolink.. option to link those fields.

-In this example we will create the Workflow manually.
-Once we created the workflow, our next step is to create session task for our mapping.
+In this Informatica Lookup Transformation example, we will create the Workflow manually.
+Once we created the workflow, our next step is to create a session task for our mapping.

-For this example we are going to create Non-reusable Session.
-Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Lookup_Transformation) for the session.
+For this Informatica Lookup Transformation example, we are going to create Non-reusable Session.
+Please navigate to the Tasks Menu and select the Create option to open the Create Task window.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Lookup_Transformation) for the session.

 Double click on the Session Task to configure it.
-Although we have to configure Sources, targets and some common properties, we are not going to explain them here.
-We strictly recommend to visit Session in Informatica article to understand the properties.
+Although we have to configure Sources, targets, and some common properties, we are not going to explain them here.
+We strictly recommend visiting the Session article to understand the properties.

-From the below screenshot you can observe that the lookup transformation in informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the below screenshot, you can observe that the lookup transformation in Informatica workflow is a valid one.
+Now, Let us start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.